LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

 By Proposition [4](#Young)
 $(L^1(\mathbb{R}^d),\star )$ is a [Banach
 algebra](https://en.wikipedia.org/wiki/Banach_algebra).
 However, it is a non-unital one.
-That is there does not exist an element $e$ such that
+That is, there does not exist an element $e$ such that

 <div>